Granulate/gprofiler/README.md

 **Remark:** container-based execution works and can be used in those cases.

+## Running on Databricks
+For Databricks, the same installation instructions as specified in the [running as an executable](#running-as-an-executable) section can be used (make sure to run them in the initialization script of your node).

+Additionally, 2 more flags need to be added to gProfiler's commandline: `--disable-pidns-check --perf-mode=none`.
+You can add them right after the `--service-name` argument.

+* `--disable-pidns-check` is required because gProfiler won't run in the init PID NS :)
+* `--perf-mode=none` is required because gProfiler will not have permissions to run system-wide `perf`, so we will profile only runtime processes.
+See [perf-less mode](#perf-less-mode) for more information.

 ## Running as a Kubernetes DaemonSet
 See [gprofiler.yaml](deploy/k8s/gprofiler.yaml) for a basic template of a DaemonSet running gProfiler.
 Make sure to insert the `GPROFILER_TOKEN` and `GPROFILER_SERVICE` variables in the appropriate location!